 Thank you for bringing this to our attention.
 We will look into this.

 265. Will the library be offering ePub books for lending in the near future.

 We are happy to report we already have access to ePub books through our subscription to Overdrive’s eMediaLibrary.
-You can find this on our website in the Reader’s Corner page – www.gepl.org/readers.
+You can find this on our website in the Reader’s Corner page — gepl.org/readers.
 Click on eMediaLibrary Downloadable books.
-If you have more questions please feel free to call or stop by the Adult desk and we would be happy to assist you.
+If you have more questions please feel free to call or stop by the Adult Desk and we would be happy to assist you.

 258. Please renew the subscription to Hulbert’s Financial Digest.

-Thank you for the Suggestions, if you have more please let us know by emailing reference[at]gepl[dot]org.
+Thank you for the suggestions.
+If you have more, please email email@example.com with them.
 A library staff member will respond to all comments which include the correspondent’s contact information.
-Comments and responses are posted on the public bulletin board in the library vestibule and online.
-You may also contact us by mail, phone or fax at:
+Comments and responses are also posted on the public bulletin board in the library vestibule.
+You may also contact the library by mail, phone or fax at:

 Glen Ellyn Public Library